lyons89/awesome-proteomics/README.md

 I don't recommend it for large raw files but it's possible to read raw MS files into R and analyze the PSMs.
 Can be helpful if you want to plot or quantify specific PTMs or peptides for say a PRM experiment.

+2018 - [rawDiag](https://github.com/fgcz/rawDiag) is a nice companion package that can be used in conjustion with rawrr - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00173)

-[rawrr](https://github.com/fgcz/rawrr) is a great package that can read in raw thermo files!
-Thats great to me, because I always find it tedious to convert a raw file into a mzML or mzXML file.
+2021 - [rawrr](https://github.com/fgcz/rawrr) is a great package that can read in raw thermo files!
+Thats great to me, because I always find it tedious to convert a raw file into a mzML or mzXML file - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.0c00866)

-[rawDiag](https://github.com/fgcz/rawDiag) is a nice companion package that can be used in conjustion with rawrr.
+## 6. R Packages for Stastical Analysis

+2014 - [MSstats](https://github.com/Vitek-Lab/MSstats) - DDA/shotgun, bottom-up, SRM, DIA - [paper](https://academic.oup.com/bioinformatics/article/30/17/2524/2748156?login=false)

+2020 - [MSstatsTMT](https://github.com/Vitek-Lab/MSstatsTMT) - TMT shotgun proteomics - [paper](https://www.mcponline.org/article/S1535-9476(20)35114-8/fulltext)

+2020 - [proteiNorm](https://github.com/ByrumLab/proteiNorm) - TMT and unlabeled, has multiple options for normalization and statistical analysis - [paper](https://pubs.acs.org/doi/10.1021/acsomega.0c02564)

+2020 - [DEqMS](https://github.com/yafeng/DEqMS) - Developed ontop of limma, but takes into account variability in PSMs.
+Works on both labelled and unlabelled samples - [paper](https://www.mcponline.org/article/S1535-9476(20)34997-5/fulltext)